TeknooSoftware/states/docs/howto/quick-startup.md

 with the stated class of the proxy.

 ##Write your first stated class
+**All following instructions are shown in the demo available in the folder `demo` at the root of this library.**

 ###Load the library
 To load the library, you can include the file `bootstrap.php` locate in the folder `/lib/UniAlteri/States` of this library.